 Prerequisite: Successful completion of Criminal Investigation and consent of the department.
 This is a supervised internship with a criminal justice agency.
 Students may choose their area of greatest interest of specialization.
 Daily journals and a summary paper are required.
 In cooperation with the hosting agency, the student will be required to complete duty tours in the various functions of the agency to provide exposure to administrative and line functions.
 Additional assignments may be made by the instructor and / or agency supervisor if they will contribute to the overall education of the student.
-In order to obtain 4 credit hours a minimum of 145 hours of internship experience is needed.
+A minimum of 145 hours of internship experience is needed.